xemantic/xemantic.com/ai/index.md

 ## Open Source AI software

-Our own agentic AI software stack exploded in the recent months, and is delivered as a set of Open Source Kotlin multiplatform libraries.
+Our own agentic AI software stack exploded in the recent months, and is delivered as a set of open source Kotlin multiplatform libraries.

 <!-- include-start:https://raw.githubusercontent.com/xemantic/xemantic-ai/refs/heads/main/README.md -->
 ### List of Xemantic AI projects